UPPMAX/LLM-workshop/docs/evaluations/202511/day1/questions.md

     * I know commonly used formats in which LLMs are saved on disk
     * I can interpret quantization types in LLMs
     * I know which GPU to go for which type of quantization

+Pre course survey questions only:
+* I can navigate inside NAISS project dirs
+* I can launch interactive sessions
+* I can submit batch scripts
+* I can build and use containers
+* I can work (create/activate/modify) with a python virtual env
+* I can code in Python: beginner, intermediate, proficient
+* I have used ML/DL frameworks and libraries (TF/PyTorch/JAX/HF etc.): Yes, No, Not sure

+Post course survey questions only:
+* I would recommend this workshop to others : Yes, No, Not sure